HugoTokairim/Game-of-Thrones-with-Word-Cloud/README.md

-# Game of Thrones with World Cloud
+# Game of Thrones with Word Cloud
 ## Objective

 This project aims to extract data from a CSV file and generate a Word Cloud that emphasizes the most relevant keywords.
 The final output will be shaped to fit a specific design.
 In this case, the House Stark Banner.